First SFT, Second RL, Third UPT: Continual Improving Multi-Modal LLM Reasoning via Unsupervised Post-Training: The Framework of Multi-Modal Unsupervised Post-Training

 In the above standard GRPO formulation~\cite{guo2025deepseek}, the reward is computed in a supervised manner based on labels for each response in $O=\{o_i\}_{i = 1}^G$.
 Shifting towards our unsupervised setting, where no ground-truth labels are available, one feasible way is to construct pseudo-labels to calculate the reward for GRPO.
 Motivated by \cite{wang2022selfconsistency, huang2022large,zuo2025ttrl}, we use majority voting over the group of sampled responses $O$ to serve as pseudo-labels.
 Majority voting selects the most frequent answer among the sampled responses $O$ and has proven to be a simple yet effective technique~\cite{wang2022selfconsistency, zuo2025ttrl}, making it suitable for deriving good pseudo-reward signals.
 Specifically, we first extract answers from the responses $O=\{o_i\}_{i = 1}^G$ using an rule-based answer extractor~\cite{mathruler} $E(\cdot)$, resulting in $\hat{Y} = E(O) = \{\hat{y}_i\}_{i=1}^G$.
 Then, the majority-voted answer $y^\ast$ can be obtained by:

 where $\mathbb{I}[\cdot]$ is the indicator function.
 The reward $r_i$ is then determined based on the $y^\ast$:

 In this way, we compute pseudo-rewards via majority voting and apply standard GRPO to update the MLLM.
 This majority-based reward encourages the model to converge toward consistent, high-consensus responses, thereby enabling the model to further exploit its existing self-knowledge leveraging unlabeled data.
-The overview of our framework is shown in Figure~\ref{fig:1} and Algorithm~\ref{alg:mmupt}.
+The pipeline of our training method in MM-UPT is shown in Algorithm~\ref{alg:mmupt}.